Automated Testing

 Command Line test runner

-The opal command line tool has a test command which will run unittests for both the server and client side components of your application.
+command which will run unittests for both the server and client

 Javascript testing